jaketrent/jaketrent-blog/content/post/docker-run-server-junk.md

 Of course, "junk" doesn't sound thrilling or particularly nice, and I guess that's how I felt the other day.
 That's what makes Docker nice.
 You can throw something into a black box and now have to worry too much about it.

-For instance, I might throw in a database, as messaging server, and a REST API.
+For instance, I might throw in a database, a messaging server, and a REST API.

 ## Lots of "junks"